- Colorur scheme

 - Copy of Import contract concluded between the customer and its foreign partner (as an applicant and beneficiary);

-- Other relevant documents (conversion history, statement of account from other bank, protocols, etc.).
+- Other relevant documents (conversion history, statement of account from other banks, protocols, etc.).

 We offer you several types of Bank guarantees:

-3. Documentary collections is a process, in which the seller instructs his bank to forward documents related to the export of goods to the buyer's bank with a request to present these documents to the buyer for payment, indicating when and on what conditions these documents can be released to the buyer.
+Documentary collection is a process, in which the seller instructs his bank to forward documents related to the export of goods to the buyer's bank with a request to present these documents to the buyer for a payment, indicating when and on what conditions these documents can be released to the buyer.

 The following should be present for proper use of documentary collection:

 - the guaranteed ability and desire of the buyer to pay;

 - stable political and economic conditions in the importer’s country;

 - no difficulties in obtaining necessary licenses and the absence of such import limits as currency control in the importer’s country.